offsideswap/black/docs/clp/Liquidity Pools Architecture.md

 ## Context
-Outlined below are the starting points of an architecture that will allow Blackchain to implement an MVP version of liquidity pools similar to Sushiswap.
+Outlined below are the starting points of an architecture that will allow Offsideswap to implement an MVP version of liquidity pools similar to Sushiswap.

 ## Cosmos-SDK Objects